gruiz17/influxdbUrl/README.md

 ```

 On the server side, it will print the logs of sql command constructed.
-On the client side, it will print out the http response, it there are any
+On the client side, it will print out the http response, it there are any.

 After the above config, the last step is to change the file permmision of credential.config to read only
 ```